Updated Dec 26, 2025

-One YouTuber found success by publicizing a “one dollar trick” whereby she got a $250 spin for only $1.
-Uh….
+One YouTuber found success by publicizing a “one dollar method” whereby she got a $250 spin for only $1.
+Uhhh….

 Does it work?

 The “Lucky Chance” spin appears on many slot machines when the remaining credits on the machine are less than your last bet.
-If you have more than 60% of the price of a spin, then you’re likely to get it.
-If you only have 20% or less of your bet, it’s much, much, much, much, much, much less likely.
+If you have more than 60% of the price of a spin, then you’re likely get it.
+If you only have 20% or less of your bet, it’s far less likely.

 Why did we reject it?